utahplt/TrackedFloats.jl/README.md

 Sometimes we want to inject NaNs throughout the program.
 We can create a "recording session" that will before each injection check if that point has been tried before.
 If it has, we move on and try again at the next injection point.

-We can tell FloatTracker what we consider to be identical injection points. **TODO:** how *do* we tell FloatTracker what we consider to be the same and not the same?
+We can tell TrackedFloats what we consider to be identical injection points. **TODO:** how *do* we tell TrackedFloats what we consider to be the same and not the same?
 Function boundaries?

 ## Recording internals